Fuzzy Name Matching Software: Solving the People Data Challenge

 Healthcare: Patient Identity Matching (EMPI)

-Financial Services: KYC/AML Screening
+Financial Services: KYC and AML Screening

 Government: Citizen Record Linkage